Basement Wall Strap

 Insta-Footing is used in place of a poured concrete footing, saving significant time and money.
 Insta-Footing is to be placed on top of a poured concrete floor slab that is at least 3.5 inches thick.
 The slab may be required to be leveled with non-shrink grout if existing conditions warrant.
 Insta-Footing is to be secured to the floor with either two 1/2″ diameter concrete expansion anchor bolts, two concrete screws or powder driven nails.
 Insta-Footing comes in two difference sizes, a 12″ x 12″ plate and a 16″ x 16″ plate.
 Plates are painted yellow steel.

 Joist Repair Kit

 When renovating a building, you might be challenged by floor joists that have been cut to allow for pipes or conduits to pass through, or you may be considering cutting existing joists to install new plumbing or conduits.
-This can weaken the joist and cause it to be unstable.
-Our Joist Strap is a safe way to repair the joist, created by structural engineers who know all about load-bearing requirements.
+This can weaken the joist and make it to be unstable.
+Our Joist Repair Kit is a safe way to repair the joist, created by structural engineers who are well informed on load-bearing requirements.

 Joist Repair Kit Video